Table of Contents

 Chronograf is one of the components of InfluxDb’s TICK Stack that comprises InfluxDB (the time-series database), Telegraf (the data collector), Chronograf (the web interface), and Kapacitor (the data processing and alerting engine).
 Chronograf lets you see the data stored in your InfluxDB and quickly build real-time dashboards using simple templates and libraries.

 Dashboards in Chronograph

 Dashboards in Chronograf are simple and easy to create.
 Depending on the telegraf input plugins enabled, Chronograf automatically creates pre-built dashboards for its users.
 These dashboards, however, cannot be cloned or edited.
 Users can select from a list of apps that come with these pre-created dashboards.
 Users can also create custom dashboards by building queries in the Data Explorer.

 Unlike Grafana, Chronograf was primarily built to integrate with only the InfluxDB time-series database.
 It was designed to simplify the use of the entire InfluxDB TICK platform.
-Chronograf supports many visualization types like Line Graph, Single Stat, Bar Graph, Gauge, Table, and others.
+Chronograf supports many visualization types like Line Graphs, Single Stat, Bar Graphs, Gauges, Tables, and others.
 Editors and administrators can choose to mark or add important events, system outages, comments, etc. using annotations in the Chronograf interface.

-Like Grafana, Chronograph also allows creating template variables to allow dynamically changing dashboards.
-This is an important feature of dashboarding and is utilized by most of the developers to generate dashboards that can be reused for hundreds of metrics and can filter or select data based on variables.
+Like Grafana, Chronograph also allows creation template variables to allow dynamically changing dashboards.
+This is an important feature of dashboarding and is utilized by most developers to generate dashboards that can be reused for hundreds of metrics and can filter or select data based on variables.
 Users can select the values of these variables at runtime and results are auto-generated as per their selection.